TEAMMATES/teammates/devdocs/process.md

 **Difficulty**

 * `d.FirstTimers`: Easy.
 To do as the first issue for new developers.
 One developer should not do more than one of these.
+Not to be applied for issues with a priority `p.high` or above.
 * `d.Contributors`: Moderate difficulty.
 Small localized change.
 Can be done by contributors.
+  Not to be applied for issues with a priority `p.high` or above.
-* `d.Commtters`: More difficult issues that are better left for committers or more senior developers.
+* `d.Committers`: More difficult issues that are better left for committers or more senior developers.

 **Main classifier**